Recommendations for Administrators Receiving Human Rights Disclosures and Complaints

 Complainants are also usually intimidated by coming forward and may not know exactly what they want to say.
 Allowing a complainant time to tell his/her story shows support.
 You may need to ask some clarifying questions; these questions can be saved till the end of the person’s account.

-Once you have spoken with the complainant, reach out for a consultation with the human rights team at the UBC Equity & Inclusion Office.
+Once you have received a complaint that you think might be related to discrimination, reach out for a consultation with the human rights team at the UBC Equity & Inclusion Office.
 A member of the team can assist and advise with next steps.

-It is advisable to offer additional supports.
+It is advisable to offer additional supports relevant support services.
 Students can be referred to Counselling Services at UBC, while staff and faculty can seek out support through Employee and Family Assistance Program (EFAP).